lamelyan/marten/docs/devops/devops.md

 ## Application project set-up

-How you set-up your csproj is all up to you, but for this example you'll need to install the nuget package `Marten.CommandLine`, so we can export migrations to the migration project in a later step and pre generate code.
-Furthermore, the latest line in your `program.cs` needs to be:
+How you set-up your csproj is all up to you, but for this example, you'll need to install the nuget package `Marten.CommandLine`, so we can export migrations to the migration project in a later step and pre generate code.
+Furthermore, the last line in your `program.cs` needs to be:

 ```cs
 return await app.RunOaktonCommands(args);